Nek5000/Nek5000/README.md

 Nek5000 is an open source, highly scalable and portable spectral element code designed to simulate:

-* unsteady incompressible Navier-Stokes and Stokes flows
+* unsteady incompressible Navier-Stokes flows and magnetohydrodynamics (MHD)
 * low Mach-number flows
-* incompressible magnetohydrodynamics (MHD)
 * heat transfer and scalar transport